fscorrupt/Posterizarr/README.md

     - `LibstoExclude`: Libraries, by name, to exclude from processing.
     - `PlexUrl`: Plex server URL (i.e. "http://192.168.1.1:32400" or "http://myplexserver.com:32400").
     - `UsePlex`: If set to `true`, you tell the script to use a Plex Server (Default value is: `true`)
+    - `UploadExistingAssets`: If set to `true`, the script will check local assets and upload them to Plex, but only if Plex does not already have EXIF data from Posterizarr, Kometa, or TCM for the artwork being uploaded.
     </details>
     <details close>
     <summary>JellyfinPart:</summary>